gmail storagestorage cleanupgmail filters

 The Nuclear Option: Category Cleanup

-For maximum impact, target entire categories:
+For maximum impact, clear whole categories:

 category:updates older_than:1y